-We can help you to create a unique and romantic ceremony within the estate of the Chateau de Varennes
+We can help you to create a unique and romantic ceremony on our grounds or off-site

 * Our Chapel can host beautiful intimate ceremonies (up to 80 seated guests and 100+ if standing)

-* Larger groups can use the lounges inside the main chateau or go to a local church (a church seating 300+ guests is located just outside the gates of the property)
+* Larger groups can use the lounges inside the main chateau or go to a local church (a church seating 300+ guests is located in the nearby village)

 * If you fancy a fully outdoor event, we can set up an outdoor ceremony in the gardens (see photos of in our outdoor ceremony section or outdoor wedding ceremonies in our blog or a video of a fully outdoor wedding on this link)